 Branigan Robertson is an employment lawyer in Southern California.
-His firm exclusively represents employees across California in wrongful termination lawsuits against employers.
+He exclusively represents employees across California in wrongful termination lawsuits against employers.
 Contact the firm for a free consultation.
 Mr. Robertson is a contingency lawyer who practices employment law out of his Orange County office.

 Unfortunately, employees are sometimes taken advantage of by their employers; unpaid overtime, harassment, retaliation, and wrongful termination are extremely common.
 Mr. Robertson is an employment lawyer that represents employees throughout California who suffered harassment, discrimination, misclassification, or wrongful termination.
 Mr. Robertson has recovered millions in verdicts and settlements on behalf of employees.